-(Last UPDATED 2/5/2021) Tower Records truly is a Sacramento story.
-Have you watched All Things Must Pass, actor-director Colin Hanks’ documentary chronicling the rise and fall of Tower Records?
+(Last UPDATED 2/5/2021) A brief description of, and background on, the rise and fall of Tower Records – a Sacramento story.
 NEW: Tower Records is back (sort of)!
 See “Updates” below.

 Two things recently started me thinking about the documentary All Things Must Pass: 1) seeing the refurbished Tower Records neon sign from the original Watt Avenue store at the recent Golden 1 Center Open House; and, 2) learning that Russ Solomon was to be inducted later this year into the California Hall of Fame.